 That guy really is into safe boating. –Good thing he brought his jimmy boat.

 “Jimmyhat” or “jimmy hat” is a slang term for a condom (“jimmy” being a slang term for “penis” and the condom being a “hat” for it).

 Arrrgh, Jim boy.
 Arrgh. –Arrgh. –We step off the boat into knee-boat scum.
 The rest of the film.

 An imitation of the pirate Long John Silver in the aforementioned Treasure Island.
-“Jim boy” refers to the protagonist, Jim Hawkins.
+“Jim boy” is the protagonist, Jim Hawkins.

 The View-Master is a children’s toy that resembles a pair of binoculars; when the viewer inserts a special disc containing photographic images, they appear in 3D.
-It was created by a company called Sawyer’s in 1939; in 1966 Sawyer’s was bought by the General Aniline & Film Company (a.k.a.
+It was created by a company called Sawyer’s in 1939 and was originally intended for people of all ages, but ended up as a children’s toy.
+In 1966 Sawyer’s was bought by the General Aniline & Film Company (a.k.a.
 GAF).
 The rights have changed hands several times since then; currently the brand is owned by Fisher-Price.

 Here, gimme him.
 I’ll show you how to handle that thing.
 I learned this from LBJ.